pdebuyl/euroscipy_document/report.rst

 jury award that went to Philippe Gervais for "Memory profiling", Bill Little for "Iris and Cartopy: open source Python libraries for weather and climate science" and Nicolas Rougier for "Vispy, A Modern and Interactive Scientific Visualization".
+The awards consisted in a license for the *Canopy* environment donated by Enthought.

+The keynote talks by Cameron Neylon *Network ready research: The role of open source and open thinking* and Peter Wang *Python and the Future of Data
-The keynote talks were well received and the speakers on both days addressed relevant issues for the Python community.
+Analysis: A Fugue in Three Parts* were well received and the speakers on both days addressed relevant issues for the Python community.

 The poster session was combined with a beer session which allowed people to discuss freely around the posters depending on their interests.